 Genetics of Dravet Syndrome

-More than 85% of patients diagnosed with Dravet syndrome have an SCN1A mutation [1].
+More than 90% of patients diagnosed with Dravet syndrome have an SCN1A mutation.
 The SCN1A gene codes for the production of sodium ion channels, which are pore-like proteins embedded in the cell membrane that allow sodium ions into and out of the cell, propagating electrical signals.
-Some patients have other mutations including SCN2A and PCDH19.
+The mutations in SCN1A that cause Dravet syndrome lead to loss-of-function of one copy of the gene; this means half of the sodium channels either are not made or have a significantly decreased function, depending on the specific mutation.
+This results in a condition called haploinsufficiency, which means that one functioning copy is not sufficient to prevent symptoms.

 In years past, a mutation in the SCN1A gene has confirmed a diagnosis of Dravet syndrome in patients that were already showing the typical disease progression.
 When access to genetic testing was more limited, most diagnoses occurred after associated health issues had already started to develop.
 In more recent years, with greater access to genetic testing, patients are now receiving confirmation of the mutation at very young ages before the typical progression of the disease becomes apparent, leading to confusion in patient families on what to expect for their child’s prognosis.

 There is a spectrum of disorders associated with SCN1A mutations, ranging from mild to severe, including Familial Hemiplegic Migraines, Generalized Epilepsy with Febrile Seizures Plus (GEFS+), and Dravet syndrome.
 Genetic testing can help to guide diagnosis, but it must be considered in the context of clinical symptoms.
 For example, two patients might carry the exact same mutation and still have different diagnoses, such as Dravet syndrome and GEFS+.
 Additionally, even within the diagnosis of Dravet syndrome, there can be a lot of variability in when and to what extent symptoms present.
 Published studies of the patient population can report common trends, but there are outliers and a lot of variability.
+Mutation type or location is not enough to determine how severe a patient’s outcomes may be or to predict things like medication responses.
+Research is ongoing to better understand the spectrum of patients with Dravet syndrome and other SCN1A-related disorders.

 When will I know if my child has Dravet syndrome or a different SCN1A disorder?